exakat/exakat-docs/Reference/Rules/Classes/UsedProtectedMethod.rst

 Used Protected Method
 +++++++++++++++++++++

-  Marks methods being used in the current class or its children classes.
+  This rule marks protected methods being used in the current class or its children classes.
+This show how the methods are used inside a class hierarchy.

 .. code-block:: php